a-rosenberg/pangea-scraper/README.md

 # Pangea file scraper
-To grab German bathymetric data for NCEI archiving Will not work with data under a moratorium
+To grab German bathymetric data for NCEI archiving.

+Will not work with data under a moratorium

 ## Example